adeutscher/audio-tools/README.md

 # audio-tools

-This is a module for desktop systems dedicated to playing funny sounds and other sound-related functions.
+This is a module compatible with my core-tools module system.
+It is intended for desktop systems dedicated to playing funny sounds and other sound-related functions.

-It is useful for either scripted or ad-hoc alerts, especially when you need to be away from your machine or if you are working with long-running jobs.
+These sounds are useful for either scripted or ad-hoc alerts, especially when one of the following is true:
+  * You need to be away from your machine.
+  * You want to receive notices from machines that are remote or without speakers.
+  * Reminders for long-running jobs.

 To play a sound, run the sound- script links in `bin/`: